Mutually Unbiased Bases in Composite Dimensions -- A Review: MU bases in quantum theory

 Coherence, typically considered a resource of quantum states \citep{streltsov17,baumgratz14} (see Sec.~\ref{subsec:coherence-states}), can be treated as a measurement resource, where the free resources are incoherent measurements (diagonal in the incoherent basis) \citep{kiukas20,oszmaniec19,baek20}.
 Measurements which are \emph{maximally }coherent, i.e. the `{}`most valuable'' from a resource perspective, are those which are mutually unbiased to the incoherent basis.

-To see this, consider a measure of coherence known as the \emph{entry-wise coherence} of a measurement.
-In particular, for a POVM $M$, consisting of positive semi-definite operators $M(i)$ and outcomes $i\in\Omega$, this is defined as
+To see this, consider a general measurement described by a POVM (positive operator-valued measure) $M={\{M(i)\}}_{i\in\Omega}$, i.e. a collection of positive semidefinite operators indexed by the outcome set $\Omega$ such that $\sum_{i\in\Omega}M(i)=\mathbb{I}$.
+A measure of coherence known as the \emph{entry-wise coherence} of a measurement is defined as

 for each $n,m\in\{1,\ldots,d\}$, where $\{\ket n\}$ is the incoherent basis.
 This quantity, which cannot increase with free operations, and satisfies $0\leq\text{coh}_{nm}(M)\leq1$, implies that a measurement is \emph{maximally coherent} if the upper bound is saturated for all $m,n$.